-The type of monkeypox spreading in the United States is rarely deadly and has a fatality rate of less than 1%.
+The type of Mpox spreading in the United States is rarely deadly and has a fatality rate of less than 1%.
 In fact, in most cases, monkeypox will resolve on its own.
 Symptoms of monkeypox may begin with flu-like symptoms that can include fever, headache, muscle aches, swollen lymph nodes, and exhaustion.
 Typically, a rash or skin bumps develop within one to three days after the onset of fever, often beginning on the face then spreading to other parts of the body.

-Monkeypox can look like syphilis, herpes, blisters, or even acne, so be sure to get checked out if you develop a new rash or bumps.
+Mpox can look like syphilis, herpes, blisters, or even acne, so be sure to get checked out if you develop a new rash or bumps.
 In recent cases, additional symptoms have not always occurred before the rash or bumps if they have occurred at all.
 The incubation period for monkeypox is usually seven to 14 days but can range from less than five to 21 days.
 Most people recover within two-to-four weeks.

-Where do I get tested for monkeypox?
+Where do I get tested for Mpox?

-People who are experiencing symptoms of monkeypox or think they have been exposed to monkeypox should contact a health care provider to discuss testing.
+People who are experiencing symptoms of Mpox or think they have been exposed to Mpox should contact a health care provider to discuss testing.
 Many providers can now submit specimens through commercial laboratory networks such as Aegis Science, Labcorp, Mayo Clinic Laboratories, Quest Diagnostics, and Sonic Healthcare.
 If you do not have a health care provider, or do not have insurance, the following locations have monkeypox testing available for people who have a rash they suspect may be monkeypox.
 Appointments are limited — call the phone number listed to ask about available appointments.
 If you have a rash or sores, cover them with long sleeves, pants, or a bandage.
 Wear a well-fitting mask over your nose and mouth during your appointment.
 Patients can take this document with them to their medical visit.

 Denver Sexual Health Clinic